martin-jw/obsidian-recall/README.md

 In your vault, navigate to `.obsidian/plugins` and create a folder called `obsidian-recall`.
 Add the `main.js`, `manifest.json` and `styles.css` files from the [latest release](https://github.com/martin-jw/obsidian-recall/releases) to the folder.

 ## Tracking notes
 This plugin tracks notes for review in a separate file called `tracked_files.json` in a configurable location.
 This means that you don't need to make any changes to a note that you want to review.
-To track a note, either right-click a note in the file explorer and click `Track Note`, or run the command `SRS: Track Note` to track the currently active file.
+To track a note, either right-click a note in the file explorer and click `Track Note`, or run the command `Recall: Track Note` to track the currently active file.

 You can also recursively track all notes in a folder by right-clicking a folder in the explorer and pressing `Track All Notes`.